Eglis Yaima Cruz

-Eglis Yaima de la Cruz (born 12 April 1980 in Sancti Spíritus) is a Cuban sports shooter.
+Eglis Yaima de la Cruz (born 12 April 1980) is a Cuban sports shooter.
 She won the bronze medal at the 2008 Summer Olympics, the first and, as of 2020, only female medalist for her country in the sport.
 She has competed at five editions of the Olympics, from Athens 2004 to Tokyo 2020.

 At the Pan American Games, she has won nine medals through five editions, four of them gold.